 But my excitement was short-lived, and I must say, the place did not live up to the expectations of many after it opened in the city.

 My experience With PF Chang’s Abroad

 Before moving on, let me share with you what I felt at PF Chang’s for the first time when I was in Jeddah (Saudi Arabia) last year.
-PF Chang’s and the Cheesecake Factory are probably the best restaurants to have a fancy dining in Jeddah, and I availed the chance to enjoy the moments at both of them.
+PF Chang’s and The Cheesecake Factory are probably the best restaurants to have fancy dining in Jeddah, and I availed myself the chance to enjoy the moments at both of them.
 Each better than the other in its own special way; but, Cheesecake Factory’s Cheesecakes were absolutely matchless.
 However, my experience with PF Chang’s was simply awesome.

 It was a dimly lit restaurant located on Jeddah’s Tahlia Street.
 Although simple, the exterior looked great, and the interior was wonderful likewise.
 And above all, the food was up to my expectations.
 It was everything everyone told me it would be – and more.